opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Query service status
 ++++++++++++++++++++

-Our first service is now ready to use, we can query for its status.
+Our first service is now ready to use.
+We can query its status.

 **On sles1**::